kfjahnke/envutil/README.md

 All of OIIO's interpolation, mip-mapping and wrapping modes can be selected by using the relevant additional parameters.
 Finally, --itp -2 uses 'twining' - inlined oversampling with subsequent weighted pixel binning.
-The default with this method is to use a simple 2X2 box filter on a signal which is interpolated with bilinear interpolation, and oversampled by a factor of four.
-Additional parameters can change the amount of oversampling and add gaussian weights to the filter parameters.
+The default with this method is to use a simple box filter on a signal which is interpolated with bilinear interpolation; the number of taps and the footprint of the pick-up are set automatically.
+Additional parameters can change the fottprint and the amount of oversampling and add gaussian weights to the filter parameters.
 Twining is quite fast (if the number of filter taps isn't very large); when down-scaling, the parameter 'twine' should be at least the same as the scaling factor to avoid aliasing.
 When upscaling, larger twining values will slighly soften the output and suppress the